m4gnu5b0t/chartando/README.md

-# chartando
+# what is chartando?
-desktop app developed using C++ that generates various types of charts based on user-provided data.
+chartando is a desktop app developed using C++ that generates various types of charts based on user-provided data.

 # compile and run
 open your "chartando" folder in the terminal and then execute the following commands: